1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 A meaningful share of Maricopa buyers come from California, Washington, Illinois, the Midwest, and other states.
 Here is what relocation buyers usually want to know:

-1. Property taxes are dramatically lower than California or Illinois
+1. Property taxes are dramatically lower than in California or Illinois

 2. HOA fees are common in Maricopa, ranging widely by community